Facts and figures about SCNM

 - Proof of receiving two doses of Measles (Rubeola) immunization (often administered as MMR vaccine); or

-- Proof of MMR immunity through titer testing.
+- Proof of Measles immunity through titer testing; or

-Enrolled students, beginning in the first quarter, must provide proof of:
+Enrolled students, beginning in the first quarter, must provide:

-- Proof of immunity through titer testing; or
+- Proof of Hep B immunity through titer testing; or

 - Declination of the vaccination or titer testing